 We built a little box around it so we will have a sealed speaker chamber on the other side, when the time comes.
 We coiled a little extra wire in here which is a good idea whenever you are installing anything in the wall- it gives you the ability to pull the outlet out of the wall/mantel for fiddling with later.
 We siliconed all around this to seal it up tightly:

 After all the wiring was done, we ran a bead of silicone over the whole thing so that it would be sealed when the lid was put on.
-We used GE brand- the cheap stuff, they have higher end versions which will withstand the force of a supernova: Then we screwed it all down and let that sit overnight to dry.
+We used GE brand- the cheap stuff, they have higher end versions which will withstand the force of a supernova:

 This concludes this week's Fireside DIY, stay tuned for next time when all of this should be done.